🕒 8 min read · 📝 1592 words

 This is another example of the hidden concept of the “Day of the Lord” being used as a symbol of restoration.

-Eze 39:8 ¶ Behold, it is coming and it will be brought about, says the Lord GOD.
+Eze 39:8 (ESV) ¶ Behold, it is coming and it will be brought about, says the Lord GOD.
 That is the day of which I have spoken.